 Needless to say, Tim and I were very nervous before taking this flight.
 Once every few years a plane crashes at Lukla, killing all on board.
 Fortunately, our flight arrived safely in Lukla, beginning our journey to Everest Base Camp.

 Lukla is where the trekking begins.
-We booked our tour through Nepal Social, one of many Nepali trekking companies offering tours to Everest Base Camp.
 We had a guide, named Indra, who was fabulous, and a porter to carry our things for us.
 In the two giant duffel bags, carried by our porter, we had sleeping bags, winter coats, snacks, extra clothing, and even materials for homeschooling.
 Yes, even here Tyler and Kara do not get a break!!

 Most of these supplies we either bought or rented in Kathmandu before beginning the trek.
-All of this will be donated since this is the only time during the year that we will need winter clothing.
+All of this was donated after the trek since this was the only time during the year that we needed winter clothing.